PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Experiments

 \subsection{Speech Emotion Recognition}

-We use the 56-hour subset of Finnish speech of the NICU-A corpus \citep{nicu_a_speechcomm} for our speech emotion recognition experiments.
+We use the 56-hour subset of Finnish speech of the NICU-A corpus \cite{nicu_a_speechcomm} for our speech emotion recognition experiments.
 This subset contains 129,007 utterances with a sampling rate of 16 kHz, of which 5198 and 345 belong to annotated training and testing sets, respectively.
 Each annotated utterance in NICU-A contains binary labels for emotional valence (positive/non-positive) and arousal (high/low).
 We window each speech signal into 30-ms frames with a 20-ms overlap.
 Each sequence is z-score normalized, and we zero-pad or truncate each normalized sequence into 3-second segments (301 frames).
-See \citet{nicu_a_speechcomm} for further details on NICU-A.
+See Vaaras et al. \cite{nicu_a_speechcomm} for further details on NICU-A.

 For model pre-training, we use all 129,007 utterances, and we input 301-frame sequences to our model.
-We use a four-layer CNN encoder with output channels $[128, 128, 128, 128]$, kernel sizes $[10, 8, 4, 4]$, strides of $[5, 4, 2, 2]$, and paddings of $[3, 2, 1, 1]$.
-Each layer is followed by layer normalization, a GeLU nonlinearity, and dropout.
+We use a four-layer CNN encoder (slightly modified audio encoder of van den Oord et al. \cite{cpc}) with output channels $[128, 128, 128, 128]$, kernel sizes $[10, 8, 4, 4]$, strides of $[5, 4, 2, 2]$, and paddings of $[3, 2, 1, 1]$.
+Each layer is followed by layer normalization, a GELU nonlinearity, and dropout.
 The last CNN layer is followed by average pooling with a kernel size of 6 before dropout.
 The pre-training utterances are randomly split into a training and validation set in a ratio of 80:20 sequences.

 We fine-tune and test our models separately for both classification tasks (valence/arousal) using the labeled 5198- and 345-utterance training and testing sets, respectively.
 The training set is randomly split into a training and validation set in a ratio of 80:20 utterances, and we select the best-performing model of the fine-tuning process based on the unweighted average recall (UAR) performance score on the validation set.
 This model is then used to compute the UAR performance score of the test set.
-See Appendix \ref{sec_appendix_training_hyperparameters} for further details regarding the pre-training and fine-tuning hyperparameters.
+See Appendix B in the supplementary material for further details regarding the pre-training and fine-tuning hyperparameters.